Randal J. Metz: Career

-From 1985 – 1989, Metz studied with marionette artist Bob Baker, of The Bob Baker Marionette Theater in Los Angeles, California.
+From 1986–1990, Metz studied with marionette artist Bob Baker, of The Bob Baker Marionette Theater in Los Angeles, California.
 Metz learned the art of creating and performing variety-show marionettes.
-1987 – 1988, Metz was employed on two nationwide tours with The Big John Strong Circus, presenting large variety marionettes in a circus setting.
+1987–1988, Metz was employed on two nationwide tours with The Big John Strong Circus, presenting large variety marionettes in a circus setting.
 In 1994 Metz was selected to participate in the Survey of Puppet Theater Techniques, taught by The Muppets performers, an intensive two week puppetry course.

-Metz has trained four apprentices who have gone on to successful puppetry careers: Rhonda Godwin, his puppetry partner since 2000, Kevin Menegus, Jesse Vail, and Evy Wright.
+Metz has trained five apprentices who have gone on to successful puppetry careers: Rhonda Godwin, his puppetry partner since 2000, Kevin Menegus, Jesse Vail, and Evy Wright and William Lewis.

 When not working in the puppet world, Randal has acted with several Bay Area theaters, and has directed several plays.
 His company also teaches classes in puppetry and create puppet and prop rentals for stage musicals and dramas such as Little Shop of Horrors, Avenue Q, and Carnival!.
 He has performed as puppeteer with the San Francisco Chamber Orchestra and other musical associations.